Architecture in Manchester, UK

 Manchester Central Library

 A stunning example of Edwardian Baroque architecture in Manchester in much the same vain as the Manchester Midland Hotel across the other side of the city, the London Road Fire Station was home to the Greater Manchester Fire Service but was also used as an ambulance depot, a bank, a coroners court, and a gas meter testing station.
 Unfortunately when the last remaining occupants of the London Road Fire Station, the fire service, left in 1986 the fire station building was locked up and hasn't been reopened since.
-For more than 26 years this fantastic London Road Fire Station has been left to rot and is now the focus of a serious battle between local campaigners siding with Manchester City Council who want to bring the building back to life and the buildings owners who have failed to utilise the building for the last 26 years.
-You can read more about this interesting battle here.
+For almost 30 years this fantastic London Road Fire Station was left to rot by it's previous owner and was the focus of a serious battle between local campaigners siding with Manchester City Council who sought to bring the building back to life.
+The building was finally purchased by developer, Allied London in 2015 and work began on its restoration and re-use in 2018.